cs3110/textbook/src/chapters/basics/intro.md

 natural than others.
 Programmers who are fluent in the language will prefer certain modes of expression over others.
-We could think of this in terms of using the dominant paradigms in the language effectively, whether they are imperative, functional, object oriented, etc. You need to understand idioms to say what you mean not just to the computer, but to other programmers.
+We could think of this in terms of using the dominant paradigms in the language effectively, whether they are imperative, functional, object-oriented, etc. You need to understand idioms to say what you mean not just to the computer, but to other programmers.
 When you write code idiomatically, other programmers will understand your code better.